vedph/pythia-shell-v2/README.md

 ```

 Then the old code has been progressively imported and refactored for standalone.
 Then, on a second refactoring pass all the decorator-based properties and events have been refactored to use signals.

+## History

+- 2024-12-16:
+  - fixes to [ngx-echarts](https://github.com/xieziyu/ngx-echarts) usage for Angular 19.
+See sample code at <https://github.com/xieziyu/ngx-echarts-starter/blob/master/src/app/app.component.ts> for correctly importing dependencies in standalone with Angular 19.
+  - updated Angular and packages.